This information is intended for use by health professionals

 Although laboratory and clinical studies have shown no evidence of teratogenicity, caution should be exercised when prescribing for the pregnant patient.

 The excretion of cefalexin in human breast milk increased up to 4 hours following a 500 mg dose.
 The drug reached a maximum level of 4 micrograms/ml, then decreased gradually and had disappeared 8 hours after administration.
-Caution should be exercised when cefalexin is administered to a nursing woman.
+Caution should be exercised when cefalexin is administered to a nursing woman, since the neonate is presented with the risk of candidiasis and CNS toxicity due to immaturity of the blood-brain barrier.
+There is a theoretical possibility of later sensitisation.

 Gastro-intestinal: Symptoms of pseudomembranous colitis may appear either during or after antibiotic treatment.
 Nausea and vomiting have been reported rarely.
 The most frequent side-effect has been diarrhoea.
 It was very rarely severe enough to warrant cessation of therapy.
 Dyspepsia and abdominal pain have also occurred.
 As with some penicillins and some other cephalosporins, transient hepatitis and cholestatic jaundice have been reported rarely.